|This little light o’ mine. My latest thrift shop find. Ain’t it grand?|

 I am still mostly able to ignore the voice and carry on, but it does give me pause and wonder if it’s happening now because I’ve got enough Christmases under my belt that somehow I feel I should be better at all this than I am?
 I don’t really have a better understanding of it than that, but I certainly saw a faint smile of recognition on Nate’s face during our conversation.
 Do you ever hear this voice?

 Worrying about and pondering the future does seem to grow as an element of my personality as I get older.
-I think it could be that I've always held the age 35 as a major milestone somewhere in the back of my mind.
-Like I thought it was part of the jump-hoops-and-earn-certificate program; i.e. learn to drive at 16, drink at
+I think it could be that I’ve always held the age 35 as a major milestone somewhere in the back of my mind.
+Like I thought it was part of the jump-hoops-and-earn-certificate program; i.e. learn to drive at 16, drink at 16 21, rent a car at 25, and be financially stable, done having children, with a distinguished career by 35.

 But this time there’s no trophy, and the metrics of measurement are fuzzier, so I’m left wondering if I’ll get where I wanted to go in the next year.
 Or should I even still hold myself accountable for the things 20-year-old me thought were good to have accomplished by now?